ChadCoviel/Production-Lifecyle-Manager/ReadMe.md

 and managers with different permissions.

 ## Contributions
-Chad Michael Coviel
-Walker Eacho
-Harry Guo
+Chad Michael Coviel, Walker Eacho, and Harry Guo